hjhart/bold/README.md

 # Bold

-Bold objects say they need and collaborate with trust
+Bold objects say what they need and collaborate with trust

 ## Installation